Flag of the British Leeward Islands

 The flag of the British Leeward Islands was the flag of the Federal Colony of the Leeward Islands.

 It was a Blue Ensign with a badge.
 The colonies under the Federal Colony had their own badges from 1909.
 The Governor-in-chief of the Leeward Islands used a Union Flag defaced with the coat of arms.
+The badge depicted two white ships sailing in opposite directions through the straits.
+In the foreground was a pineapple, with three smaller ones behind it, as the fruit was an important product of island agriculture.
+The coat of arms of Great Britain appeared above the scene.